abdulmalikjalloh/Python-Intro/README.md

 - Input function

-  - input function: is used to capture user input.
+  - input function: is used to capture user input in python and the default data type is string.
+Use the int, float, string and other data types to convert the default string input to the respective data type as required

-- List & Strings Methods
+- List & Strings Methods/functions
-  - List Methods
+  - List Methods are used to perform list operations
-  - String Methods
+  - String Methods are used to perform string operations

 # Selection

+-

 # Iteration